 Cavities form when food rich in sugar is consumed in high amounts.
-Cavities are really rare in dogs because they consume less sugar than human beings.
+Cavities are scarce in dogs because they consume less sugar than human beings.
 But graham crackers are so rich in sugar that it’s known to cause cavities.

 Dogs have a small digestive system.
 Graham crackers can overstrain the digestive systems of your furry friend.
-This is especially applicable for smaller dogs.
+This is especially applicable to smaller dogs.

-It’s very common for dogs to have a wheat or gluten allergy.
-If that’s the case, graham crackers are a big no-no. You may need to switch to grain-free dog food if you have an allergic dog.
-Therefore always be attentive to allergic symptoms in dogs.
+It’s widespread for dogs to have a wheat or gluten allergy.
+If that’s the case, graham crackers are a big no-no. Therefore always be attentive to allergic symptoms in dogs.
+You may need to switch to grain-free dog food if you have an allergic dog.

 Keep it as far away as possible from this cracker.